 He almost got thrown out of the hotel even though there was about 50 people there staying just because of him.
 I remember, I forgot her name from (the show) Good Times, the mother from Good Times.
 I’m in Dave’s room and she knocked on the door and I opened up and I was starstruck because I loved Good Times.
 She goes, “Is this your room?”
 I said, ‘No, this is Dave’s.’
 She said, “You got to do something with that dog!
 It smells up here, you got to get rid of that dog!
 He barks all day, that ain’t right, that ain’t right!”
 (I said), ‘It’s not my room, it’s not my room!’
 “I don’t care whose room it is, you got to take care of that dog!”
 That dog was a menace.

 MMO: You’ve been touring for the past several months now and have a full schedule going forward.
 How’s the tour been going for you, and will you be coming back to the tri-state area anytime soon?

 Jim: I don’t plan on hitting Long Island or New York until the fall and winter.
 Tour’s going great, it’s called the Family Warrior Tour.
 And it’s good, I plan on doing recaps every day, and who knows?
 I just filmed a commercial at Citi Field so that should be out next month with the 7 Line Army and a bunch of guys.
 Life is good, touring is good, and hopefully the Mets will start waking up in May and June.

-MMO: Thank you so much for your generous time today Mr. Breuer, it was great to talk with you and I really enjoyed the conversations!
+MMO: Thank you so much for your generous time today, Mr. Breuer.
+It was great to talk with you and I really enjoyed the conversation!